Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Season Stats

-- The Eagles, who rank 12th in the NFL in points scored, have attempted a pass 47.1% of the time while opting for the ground attack 52.9% of the time.
+- The Eagles, who rank 12th in the NFL in points scored, have dropped back to pass 47.1% of the time while running the ball 52.9% of the time.

-- Hurts accounts for 34.0% of his team's red zone plays, with 54 of his 432 pass attempts coming from inside the opponent's 20-yard line.
+- Hurts has attempted 54 of his 432 passes in the red zone, accounting for 34.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Cowboys.